gabbo89/EEA2024-2025/docs/2a_Bismark_file_descr.md

 ### Methylation call

-The methylation call string contains a dot `.` for every position in the BS-read not involving a cytosine, or contains one of the following letters for the three different cytosine methylation contexts (UPPER CASE = METHYLATED, lower case = unmethylated):
+The methylation call string contains a dot `.` for every position in the BS-read not involving a cytosine, or contains one of the following letters for the three different cytosine methylation contexts:
+**UPPER CASE = METHYLATED**
+**lower case = unmethylated**

 - `z` - C in CpG context - unmethylated
 - `Z` - C in CpG context - methylated